Projective measure without projective Baire: The Main Theorem for Quasi-Closure

 Let $X= \bigcup_{\xi<\rho} X^\xi$, let $\pi\colon \bar X \rightarrow X$ be the transitive collapse.
 Let $j = \pi^{-1}$.
 Write $\bar A = \bigcup_{\nu\in X} \pi(A\cap\nu)$ and (if $\beta<\infty$) $s= q_{\beta^+}$, $\bar s = \pi(s)$, so that

-We now embark on a series of lemmas which will be used several times when prooving \eqref{is_string} and \eqref{growth} in various cases. \begin{lem}[Definability] The sequence $(\pi(p^\xi))_{\xi<\rho}$ (or at least a tail) is a definable class in $\bar X$. \end{lem} \begin{proof}[Proof of lemma \ref{def}] The notion of canonical witness was chosen precisely to ensure this definability, and in a sense, the lemma is trivial.
-We proove the lemma under the weaker assumption that $\bar w$ is a $(\lambda,x)$-canonical witness for $(p_\xi)_{\xi<\rho}$ holds only for $\xi_0 < \xi < \rho$, as in the definition of quasi-closure \ref{def:qc}.
+We now embark on a series of lemmas which will be used several times when proving \eqref{is_string} and \eqref{growth} in various cases. \begin{lem}[Definability] The sequence $(\pi(p^\xi))_{\xi<\rho}$ is a definable class in $\bar X$. \end{lem} \begin{proof}[Proof of Lemma~\ref{def}] The notion of canonical witness was chosen precisely to ensure this definability, and in a sense, the lemma is trivial.
+We show that there is a formula $\Theta$ such that $M\vDash \Theta(\xi,p^*) \iff p^*= p_\xi$ for $\xi \in [\xi_0, \rho)$.